Clocks change at the end of the week - and it could be dangerous - as it sends more people to hospital.

 At the end of March, cases rose by 6.5% on average, hitting under-65s hardest.
 In October, admissions still climbed, though less sharply, up 3.5%.

-In the spring, when the clocks go forward, it’s circulatory and respiratory issues spike, while traumatic injuries oddly fall when the clocks change.
+In the spring, when the clocks go forward, it’s circulatory and respiratory issues that spike, while traumatic injuries oddly fall when the clocks change.

 It seems our bodies still obey the biological clock, not the alarm clock.